Thai hip-hop: 2000s

+Resurgence in 2017

+In 2017, hip-hop became prominent again with the popularity of artists such as Younggu, Youngohm, Diamond MQT, and FIIXD.

+In 2018, hip-hop became more widely popular, leading to more mainstream televised competitions, including The Rapper and Show Me The Money Thailand.
+Both programs received both positive and negative reactions, particularly regarding producers’ judging decisions and contestants who emphasized singing rather than rapping.

 Since crossing over into the mainstream in the 2010s, Thai hip hop has become one of the most popular in the internet and streaming era, with artists such as D Gerrard, Youngohm, Younggu, PMC, and RachYO.

-In mid-2021, "Ton" (ทน) a single of duo Sprite x GUYGEEGEE debut #89 on the Billboard Global.
+In mid-2021, "Ton" (ทน) a single of duo Sprite x GUYGEEGEE which is a combination of a reggae and hiphop debut #89 on the Billboard Global.

 In September 2021, Lisa of Blackpink released her debut single album Lalisa.
 The first single, "Lalisa", and the second single, "Money" both charted in the top ten of the Billboard Global 200.
 It was also her first album to achieve this milestone, making her the first female artist to sell 736,000 copies of an album in its first week in South Korea.

 In October 2021, Thai hip-hop musicians F.HERO and Milli released single "Mirror Mirror," featuring Changbin of the South Korean boy group Stray Kids.
 With the social media app TikTok contributing to the song's international popularity, the music video for "Mirror Mirror" reached 53 million views as of February 2022.
 Additionally, the female rapper Milli performed at the Coachella Valley Music and Arts Festival in 2022, making her the first Thai solo artist to perform there.